 On Debian-based distros, you can achieve the same result by adding the domainname command with the correct value to one of the rc scripts which run at boot time.

-As we mentioned earlier, the ypserv daemon is responsible for handling NIS requests.
+As we mentioned earlier, the ypserv waits for queries and gives answers to NIS clients.

 NIS is an RPC service, so you need to ensure that the rpcbind program is up and running before you attempt to start the Linux NIS server.